impactdlt/keygen/README.md

 ### Run this app on your local system `node app.js` or `npm start`

 Enter your SEED and Password when asked for.
 The script will return your encrypted key.

+**Please note the above script is written for unix based system.
+If you are using windows and faced any issue, feel free to report the issue by clicking [here](https://github.com/impactdlt/keygen/issues/new?template=bug_report.md).**